tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 console.log(output.code); // 'const x = 1;'
 ```

-> You would need to install [@babel/core](https://www.npmjs.com/package/@babel/core) to run this. `@babel/parser`, `@babel/traverse`, `@babel/generator` are all dependencies of `@babel/core`, so installing `@babel/core` would be suffice.
+> You would need to install [@babel/core](https://www.npmjs.com/package/@babel/core) to run this. `@babel/parser`, `@babel/traverse`, `@babel/generator` are all dependencies of `@babel/core`, so installing `@babel/core` would suffice.

-So the general idea of it is to parse your code to AST, do transformation on AST, then generate code from the transformed AST.
+So the general idea of it is to parse your code to AST, do the transformation on AST, and then generate code from the transformed AST.

 ```
 code -> AST -> transformed AST -> transformed code
 ```

-Now you know the general idea, we can actually use another API from `babel` to do all the above:
+Now you know a general idea, we can use another API from `babel` to do all the above:

 ```js
 import babel from '@babel/core';